Legacy Act has retraumatised Troubles victims, legal challenge hears

 “But the commission is the only show in town and it is a defective show, and other shows which have been established to have worked well in the past are closed down.”

-Turning to the immunity provisions of the Act, Mr Larkin said the powers would go beyond any immunity powers granted to a public inquiry.
+Turning to the immunity provisions of the Act, Mr Larkin said the powers would go beyond anything granted to a public inquiry.

 He said: “All that is required is a truthful, incriminating account.